lars76/forced-alignment-chinese/README.md

 The library takes as input the text (English text, pinyin transcription, Chinese characters, ...) and the audio.
 The inputs are ".lab" files containing the text and ".wav" audio files.
 The outputs are ".TextGrid" files containing the start and end time of each word and phoneme.

 Currently, there is only an acoustic model for the alignment of Chinese characters and no pinyin model.
 However, a pinyin model would be much better.
 AISHELL-3 provides more accurate information with pinyin, which we could use.
+Also, the MFA dictionary model does not treat Erhua and other aspects of Chinese phonology correctly.

+Therefore, I trained my own model, using a dictionary based on IPA.

-## Generated TextGrid files
+## Generated TextGrid files and pretrained model

-Instead of following the instruction below, you can also download the files from the releases.
+Instead of following the instruction below, you can also download the generated files from the releases.

 ## Instruction